Advanced Stress Analysis

 Studies of stresses and strains in three-dimensional problems.
 Failure theories and yield criteria.
 Stress function approach to two-dimensional problems.
 Bending of non-homogeneous asymmetric curved beams.
 Torsion of bars with noncircular cross sections.
 Energy methods.
 Elastic stability.
 Introduction to plates.
 Students may not receive credit for both ME 472 and ME 550.
 [Key Undergraduate Course: ME 27200]

 - Credit by Exam: No

 - Laptop Required: No

 P: ME 27200 and MATH 26600.

 A.C.
 Ugural and S.K.
-Fenster, Advanced Strength and Applied Elasticity, Fourth Edition, Prentice Hall, 2003.
+Fenster, Advanced Strength and Applied Elasticity, Prentice Hall.

 The objective of this course is to provide students the tools required for design and analysis of complex problems in mechanics of materials.

 After completion of this course, the students should be able to: